-Rihanna Revealed Fenty Beauty’s New Holiday Collection and We’re Stoked
+Rihanna Revealed Fenty Beauty’s New Holiday Collection, and We’re Stoked

 If you were excited when Rihanna came out with her first-ever beauty line, brace yourself—because Fenty Beauty’s Holiday 2017 Galaxy Collection is dropping October 13 at Sephora.
 On Thursday, the 29-year-old singer blessed us with a sneak peek of the product on Instagram, and—needless to say—we’re in love.

-The collection features liquid eyeliners, liquid lipsticks, and a multi-color eyeshadow palette with 14 dreamy colors like metallic gold, aqua, hot pink, and silver.
-(Damn RiRi, slow down—we’re still trying to get a hold of those 40 foundation shades.)
+The collection features liquid eyeliners, liquid lipsticks, and a multicolor eyeshadow palette with 14 dreamy colors including metallic gold, aqua, hot pink, and silver.
+(Damn, RiRi, slow down—we’re still trying to get a hold of those 40 foundation shades.)
 As for packaging, Rihanna stepped away from her previous minimalistic style with a colorful holographic eyeshadow case, translucent rainbow lipstick tubing, and glitter lettering.
 Take a look at the collection below and mark down your favorites.
 (Those liquid lipsticks?
 Yeah, we want them all.)

 MORE: Ashley Graham Criticizes Rihanna for Excluding ‘Curvy’ Models From Show